andymikulski/walt/README.md

   // and want a handler per-item .beforeEach(function($el, settings){ console.log('before each individual anim starts'); }) .afterEach(function($el, settings){ console.log('after each individual anim ends'); })

+  // for multiple animations simultaneously .compose('yourNewAnimName', 'animToMerge1 otherAnim andSoOn');

+// Non-instanced functions
+Walt.compose('animName', 'anim1 anim2'); // merges and registers a new keyframed animation.
+Walt.getKeyframes('animName'); // returns an object of keyframe data for the specified animation Walt.animate(...) // used for 1.x-style animation (not grealty supported)
 ```